FayStatha/atds-project-NTUA-2021/README.md

 ## Assignement

-The assignement language is Greek, because that is the main language of this course.
+The assignement's and report's language is Greek, because that is the main language of this course.

 Because of that, I am trying to describe the tasks in this file.